 Ethnic Backgrounds and Islamophobia

 Islam and Christianity are followed worldwide, so it is evident that people from different ethnic backgrounds and races are following these religions.
 Being a Muslim, you must believe that there is no God but Allah, and Muhammad (PBUH) is His Last Prophet.
-Religion is a matter of belief and practices, but the race is something different.
-If someone wants to change his or her religion, then it can be changed easily, but your facial features, skin tone cannot be adjusted.
-So the race is something far different from a religion.
+Religion is a matter of belief and practice, but race is something different.
+If someone wants to change his or her religion, then it can be changed easily, but your facial features and skin tone cannot be adjusted.
+So the race is something far different from religion.

 Islamophobia within Muslims?

 Some people may be found involved in some suspicious activities, and they claim practicing Islam, but in reality, they are not practicing the true spirit of Islam.
 If a community opposes them based on these suspicious activities, then we cannot say this is Islamophobia.

 Some sects of Islam also have some reservations for other sects, and they sometimes feel fear of the other sects.
 Should we consider this Islamophobia as well?
 But we are going to differentiate it because it is happening within the groups that may have different ethnic backgrounds but the same belief.